Upstatement/toolbelt/README.md

 ### As a module

-If you prefer bundling Toolbelt and its dependencies in your own Javascript bundle, you can install these packages via from the npm registry.
+If you prefer bundling Toolbelt and its dependencies in your own Javascript bundle, you can install these packages from the npm registry.

 1. Install the following packages: